 In order for us to ensure the welfare of our horses, we operate a personal weight restriction of no more than 13 stone.
 All riders will be weighed prior to the start of the course.

-In order to achieve this, participants will have the opportunity to ride a wide range of horses, some of which may be inexperienced or may have developed bad habits.
+Participants will have the opportunity to ride a wide range of horses, some of which may be inexperienced or may have developed bad habits.

 We have a great range of horses at the College but - as their welfare is paramount - you will only be mounted on horses which suit your height and weight.